khva/base64/README.md

 ### Error handling
-The encoding and decoding functions return an error code of type `error_code_t`.
+The encoding and decoding functions return a value of type `error_code_t`.
 The `error_code_t` class contains an error code and an error message.
 The success of the encoding/decoding operation can be determined using the methods:
 ```c++
 bool has_error() const noexcept;
 explicit operator bool() const noexcept;
 ```
-Both methods return `true` if operation failed.
+Both methods return `true` if operation fails.
 You can find out the type of error using the method:
 ```c++
 error_type_t type() const noexcept;
 ```